Christian-Me/node-red-contrib-chroma/readme.md

 ]
 ```

-This will generate a six colors scale form yellow to dark green
+This example will generate a six colors scale form yellow to dark green

-If the api call returns a function `msg.payload`will be used as it's parameter.
+If the api call returns a function `msg.payload` will be used as it's parameter.
 If no `msg.payload` is sent the callback function is send to the output.

 Subsequent messages (without `msg.api`) will return the result of the returned callback function